JonathanMagnan/docs_travel/dapper-plus.net/pages/doc_v2/overview.md

 **You don't believe our numbers?** Why don't you try it yourself by running this [Online Benchmark](https://dotnetfiddle.net/kz4UpX)?
 You simply have to open the link, click on the "Run" button, and let the numbers speak for themselves!

 This means that Dapper Plus for inserting 2,000 rows is around **75x faster, reducing time by 99%**.
-WOW!"
+WOW!

 Some developers will argue that you can use alternative techniques to insert faster than the traditional ways in Dapper (obviously, since we use those techniques!), but **remember:** One of the major advantages of the Dapper Plus library is making your life easier.